krezreb/301hub/README.md

 * the included nginx configuration is meant to be pretty secure and low memory, you can run this on a small cheapo server and not need to worry about firewall stuff.
 * You can manually run setup at any time in a running container to take configuration changes into account and renew any eligible certificates

+# Environment variables

+SETUP_REFRESH_FREQUENCY in seconds, how often the setup program will run CERT_EXPIRE_CUTOFF_DAYS how many days before the 90 days epiration should the certificats be renewed.
+7 by default is good enough for an anlways on server
+CHECK_IP_URL 301 uses this external service to know its public ip.
+MY_HOSTNAME set this to your server's hostname

 <img src='301.png'>